-Stock-based compensation cost for the years ended December 31, 2020 and 2019 was $1.8 million and $1.3 million, respectively, and is included in general and administrative expenses in the consolidated statements of income and comprehensive income.
-Included in stock-based compensation cost was $0.3 million and $0.2 million of unrestricted stock granted to directors for years ended December 31, 2020 and 2019, respectively.
+Stock-based compensation cost for the years ended December 31, 2021 and 2020 was $3.6 million and $1.8 million, respectively, and is included in general and administrative expenses in the consolidated statements of operations and comprehensive income.
+Included in stock-based compensation cost was $0.5 million and $0.3 million of unrestricted stock granted to directors for the years ended December 31, 2021 and 2020, respectively.
 Such grants were awarded consistent with the Board’s compensation practices and included grants to two new board members appointed in September 2021.
 In addition, stock-based compensation expense for the year ended December 31, 2021 included $0.4 million of employer payroll taxes associated with stock option and restricted stock units (“RSU“) activity and $0.3 million of compensation costs for the vesting of market condition-based stock options and RSUs.

 Stock Option Activity

-Changes in outstanding stock options during the years ended December 31, 2020 and 2019 were as follows:
+Changes in outstanding stock options during the years ended December 31, 2021 and 2020 were as follows:

-A summary of the status of the Company’s non-vested stock options as of December 31, 2020 and 2019 and changes during the years then ended, is presented below:
+A summary of the status of the Company’s non-vested stock options as of December 31, 2021 and 2020 and changes during the years then ended, is presented below:

 Restricted Stock Unit Activity

-A summary of the status of RSUs and changes during the years ended December 31, 2020 and 2019 is presented below:
+A summary of the status of RSUs and changes during the years ended December 31, 2021 and 2020 is presented below:

-As of December 31, 2020, 150,000 restricted shares subject to performance-based vesting were still outstanding, and there is approximately $0.4 million of unrecognized compensation cost related to these milestone-based options.
-As of December 31, 2020, the Company had approximately $1.7 million of total unrecognized compensation costs related to restricted stock awards, which will be recognized over a weighted average period of 1.8 years.
+As of December 31, 2021, the Company had approximately $7.0 million of total unrecognized compensation costs related to restricted stock awards, which will be recognized over a weighted average period of 3.0 years.